features-base/Blogs_Editor_MERN_K8s/README.md

 The React UI is optimized with hooks such as useMemo, useCallback, and APIs such as memo to make functionalities like dragging, editing, drawing, etc... seamless and responsive.
 These hooks provide mechanisms for caching rendered components, thus preventing unnecessary rerenders even when the state of the components or the states of any of the components' ancestors change.

 The UI provides efficiency and reduces latency while accessing data using different caching mechanisms.
 It accesses the recently cached data during the same session through an in-memory cache, while accessing the earlier or past sessions' cached data through a more persistent local storage.
 It stores large files like images in the browsers' IndexedDB which is also a persistent storage.

+The app utilizes the performance API of client agents, to ensure that the users are provided with the optimal performance.
+Whenever the users experience any issues like slowness, or unexpected layout-shifts, the app reports, and logs the event.
+The app also logs every request made by the users along with details about the user's device ( memory, os, ip ), client-agent ( browser ), network connection ( bandwidth, RTT, ECT ), preferences ( color , language ), etc...
+These reports and logs are analysed to solve issues, and improve user experience.

 ### Design Patterns and Coding Standards